swibit/GuestGuard/README.md

 GuestGuard helps organisations identify risky guest domains in their Entra tenant using SecurityScorecard's API, quantify their exposure, and take action on the most concerning third parties.

 ##  Key features:
-* Reads in a CSV of guest email users
+* Reads in a CSV of guest email users downloaded via Entra/Azure portal or similar
-* Uses the SecurityScorecard API to evaluate each unique guest domain
+* Uses the SecurityScorecard API to evaluate each unique guest domain (temporarily creates a portfolio for this)
-* Outputs a summary report with details including score, grade, industry, guest count per domain.
+* Outputs a summary report with details including score, grade, industry, and guest users per domain.

 ##  How to use:
 You can either use this tool with a csv file already prepared of email accounts (downloaded via Entra portal/another source) or you can directly pull in data if you have an MS Graph API token.